-ApexiCon E is a prescription drug approved by the Food and Drug Administration (FDA) to treat inflammation and itching associated with skin conditions that respond to corticosteroids.
-ApexiCon E is also known by its drug name, Diflorasone.
+ApexiCon E is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat inflammation and itching associated with skin conditions that respond to corticosteroids.
+ApexiCon E is also known by its drug name, diflorasone diacetate.

 ApexiCon E is a high-potency corticosteroid.
-It is believed that ApexiCon E works by suppressing immune system activity.
+ApexiCon E is believed to work by suppressing immune system activity.

 How do I take it?

 Prescribing information states that ApexiCon E is applied topically to the affected area one to three times daily.

 ApexiCon E comes in the form of a cream.

 The FDA-approved label for ApexiCon E lists common side effects including burning, itching, redness, irritation, dryness, papular (raised) rashes, skin atrophy (thinning, wrinkling, or visible depressions in the skin), allergic contact dermatitis, secondary infection, stretch marks, hyperpigmentation (darkening skin color), and thickening of the skin.